aelassas/servy/README.md

 Servy solves a common limitation of Windows services by allowing you to set a custom working directory.
 The built-in `sc` tool only works with applications specifically designed to run as Windows services and always uses `C:\Windows\System32` with no way to change it.
 This can break apps that depend on relative paths, configuration files, or local assets.
 Servy lets you run any app as a service and define the startup directory explicitly, ensuring it behaves exactly as if launched from a shortcut or command prompt.

+Servy lets you run an optional script or executable before the main service starts.
+This is useful for preparing configurations, fetching secrets, or performing other setup tasks.
+If the pre-launch script fails, the service will not start unless you enable Ignore Failure option.

 Servy is perfect for keeping non-service apps running in the background without having to rewrite them as services.
 Use it to run Node.js, Python, .NET, Java, Go, Rust, PHP, or Ruby applications; keep web servers, background workers, sync tools, or daemons alive after reboots; and automate task runners, schedulers, or scripts in production with built-in health checks, logging, and restart policies.

 ## Quick Links